Underwater tunnel: Compared with bridges

 One such advantage would be that a tunnel would still allow shipping to pass.
 A low bridge would need an opening or swing bridge to allow shipping to pass, which can cause traffic congestion.
-Conversely, a higher bridge that does allow shipping may be unsightly and opposed by the public.
+Conversely, a higher bridge that does allow shipping may be unsightly and opposed by the public, and should it collapse, it may block shipping.
 Higher bridges can also be more expensive than lower ones.
 Bridges can also be closed due to harsh weather such as high winds.

 Tunneling makes excavated soil available that can be used to create new land (see land reclamation).
 This was done with the rock excavated for the Channel Tunnel, which was used to create Samphire Hoe.

 Compared with ferry links

-As with bridges, albeit with more chance, ferry links will also be closed during adverse weather.
-Strong winds or the tidal limits may also affect the workings of a ferry crossing.
-Travelling through a tunnel is significantly quicker than travelling using a ferry link, shown by the times for travelling through the Channel Tunnel (75–90 minutes for Ferry and 21 minutes on the Eurostar).
-Ferries offer much lower frequency and capacity and travel times tend to be longer with a ferry than a tunnel.
-Ferries also usually use fossil fuels emitting greenhouse gases in the process while most railway tunnels are electrified.
+As with bridges, albeit with more chance, ferry links may be closed by adverse weather (strong winds) or tides.
+Travelling through a tunnel is significantly quicker than travelling using a ferry link, as shown by the times for travelling through the Channel Tunnel (75–90 minutes for ferry and 21 minutes on the Eurostar).
+Ferries also usually use fossil fuels emitting greenhouse gases while most railway tunnels are electrified.
 In the Baltic Sea, one of the busiest areas for passenger ferries in the world, sea ice is a problem, causing seasonal disruption or requiring expensive ice-breaking ships.
 In the Øresund region the construction of the bridge-tunnel has been cited as enhancing regional integration and giving an economic boom not possible with the previous ferry links.
 Similar arguments are used by proponents of the Helsinki-Tallinn tunnel in the Talsinki region.
 There are various issues with the safety of both tunnels and ferries, in the case of tunnels, fire is a particular hazard with several fires having broken out in the Channel Tunnel.
 On the other hand, the free surface effect is a significant safety risk for RORO ferries as seen in the sinking of MS Estonia.
-Tunnels which exclude dangerous, combustible freights and the fuel carried aboard motorcars can significantly reduce fire risk.
+Tunnels which exclude dangerous, combustible freights and the fuel or lithium-ion batteries carried aboard motorcars can significantly reduce fire risk.